feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer
-LinkedIn_AIHawk is developed for educational purposes only.
-The creator does not assume any responsibility for its use.
-Users should ensure they comply with LinkedIn's terms of service, any applicable laws and regulations, and ethical considerations when using this tool.
-The use of automated tools for job applications may have implications on user accounts, and caution is advised.
+This tool, Auto_Jobs_Applier_AIHawk, is intended for educational purposes only.
+The creator assumes no responsibility for any consequences arising from its use.
+Users are advised to comply with the terms of service of relevant platforms and adhere to all applicable laws, regulations, and ethical guidelines.
+The use of automated tools for job applications may carry risks, including potential impacts on user accounts.
+Proceed with caution and at your own discretion.